-NMFS recognizes that any netting used in a FAD may become loose over time, yet in order to achieve the intent of the Resolution, the netting must remain secure and tight whenever deployed.
-Therefore, NMFS reminds the fleet that in order to comply with these regulations, the purse seine operators must remain vigilant in maintaining and securing all mesh net used in FADs.
+NMFS recognizes that any netting used in a FAD may become loose over time.
+However, to achieve the intent of the Resolution, the netting must remain secure and tight whenever deployed.
+Therefore, NMFS reminds the fleet that in order to keep FADs in compliance with these regulations, the purse seine operators must remain vigilant in maintaining and securing all mesh net used in FADs.

-Q16.
+Q17.
 Do I have to report any information about my FADs?